mesosphere/dcos-commons/docs/pages/developer-guide.md

 <!-- {% raw %} disable mustache templating in this file: retain templated examples as-is -->

 This developer guide explains how to create a stateful DC/OS service using the DC/OS SDK.
 The DC/OS SDK is a collection of tools, libraries, and documentation that facilitates the creation of DC/OS services.
+For information about running DC/OS SDK services in an operational context, look at the [Operations Guide](operations-guide.html).

 # DC/OS Component Overview